-RTU High Performance Computing (HPC) Center or Research Computing Center is an initiative under supervision of the Office of Vice-Rector for Research, which aims at providing support to application of e-science technologies in research, that is:
+Riga Technical University (RTU) High Performance Computing (HPC) Centre is a unit under the supervision of the Office of Vice-Rector for Research.
+It aims at providing support to application of e-science technology in research:

-HPC allows solving complicated computing tasks in a short period of time.
-Computing is carried out on high-performance computers (shared memory mainframe, computing cluster) made from many parallel processors.
-Modern HPC is an essential element of any contemporary university, it is used for various purposes ranging from solving engineering tasks in Mathworks MATLAB environment to Big Data analysis and machine learning.
+High performance computing (HPC) allows solving complicated computing problems in a short period of time.
+Computing is carried out on high-performance computers (shared-memory mainframe, computing cluster) made up by many parallel processors.
+A modern HPC is an essential element of any contemporary university, and it is used for various purposes ranging from solving engineering problems in MATLAB environment to big data analysis and machine learning.

 Services of HPC Center are available to any student of faculty member of RTU, we are also open for cooperation with other organizations.
 More information available at RTU HPC Center homepage.